 And this one, I gotta say, is going to be one that’s going to stick around for a while.
 I’ve already penciled in this recipe for dinner at least once a week. <– You guys know about my food binges.
-I get on a never-stopping roller coaster of a certain food and don’t get off until i’ve enjoyed the same thing at least a bazillion times.
-Brace yourselves, I may never end up getting off this one.
+I get on a never-stopping roller coaster of a particular food and don’t get off until I’ve enjoyed the same thing at least a bazillion times.
+Brace yourselves; I may never end up getting off this one.

 Color.
 Crunch.
 Texture.
 Savory.
 Sweet.
 Salty.
 Heat.
 Gah!
 This salad has it goin’ on!

-It’s a goodness overload with this asian sesame chicken salad.
-The crisp romaine lettuce is all chopped up and is the perfect base for whats to come on top!
-Lots of mandarin oranges, grilled chicken, a little freshy freshness from my most favorite herb of all time, cilantro, and a sweet and tangy asian sesame vinaigrette that will have you CRAVING it all day long.
+It’s a goodness overload with this Asian sesame chicken salad.
+The crisp romaine lettuce is all chopped up and is the perfect base for what’s to come on top!
+Lots of mandarin oranges, grilled chicken, a little freshy freshness from my most favorite herb of all time, cilantro, and a sweet and tangy Asian sesame vinaigrette that will have you CRAVING it all day long.
 And IF you don’t make some for yourself, you may even start dreaming about it.
 It’s some powerful stuff.
 But wait. a. minute.
-I totally didn’t even tell you that I topped this salad with a handful of crispy golden brown wonton strips PLUS (wait for it…) toasted sliced almonds.
+I haven’t even told you that I topped this salad with a handful of crispy golden brown wonton strips PLUS (wait for it…) toasted sliced almonds.

-Let’s start with that asian sesame vinaigrette.
+Let’s start with that Asian sesame vinaigrette.
 It’s a few simple ingredients – rice vinegar, a little sugar, garlic, oil, soy sauce, and sesame seeds.
 Nothing complicated or fancy.
 My food philosophy is simple.
 A salad is absolutely nothing without a good homemade dressing.
-And Honnney, this asian sesame vinaigrette will knock your socks right off and is sure to have you dreamin’ and droolin’ over it at 10am and hoping that lunch rolls around soon.
+And Honey, this Asian sesame vinaigrette will knock your socks right off and is sure to have you dreaming and drooling over it at 10 am and hoping that lunch rolls around soon.

 I’m going to say it.
-Just DOUBLE the dressing.
+Just double the dressing.
 DO IT.
-Okay, well, DON’T if you aren’t someone who LOVES eating the same thing every single day.
+Okay, well, don’t if you aren’t someone who hearts eating the same thing every single day.
 But DO if you’re like me and cannot get sesame chicken salads off your mind.
 This salad.
 Lunch.
 Every single day.
 Rest of my life.

-The other component to this sesame chicken salad is… the CHICKEN.
+The other component to this sesame chicken salad is the chicken.
 So really, you could just shred up a rotisserie chicken on nights when you’re just not having it.
 It’ll be just as good.
 Really.
-Or if you’re one of those super prepared people that completely have their lives in order and grill up chicken breasts on the weekend for dinners and lunches for the week ahead, pop that chicken right in and this asian sesame chicken salad will be on the table in no time.
-I grilled mine with a little soy sauce, a hint of sugar, garlic powder, sesame oil and red pepper flakes.
-And sliced it really thin because that’s how we do.
-And in my foodblogger mind, somehow, thinner sliced chicken is not only more appealing, it’s also somehow more delicious.
+Or if you’re one of those super prepared people that completely have their lives in order and grill up chicken breasts on the weekend for dinners and lunches for the week ahead, pop that chicken right in and this Asian sesame chicken salad will be on the table in no time.
+I grilled mine with a little soy sauce, a hint of sugar, garlic powder, sesame oil and red pepper flakes, then sliced it thin because that’s how we do.
+And in my food blogger mind, somehow, thinner sliced chicken is not only more appealing, but it’s also more delicious.

-This salad wasn’t suppose to find it’s way to the blog today as Monday’s post.
-I was suppose to be posting a recipe for summer quinoa salad loaded with baby tomatoes and hot house cucumbers and a most delicious dressing made with pomegranate molasses.
+This salad wasn’t supposed to find it’s way to the blog today as Monday’s post.
+I was supposed to be posting a recipe for summer quinoa salad loaded with baby tomatoes and hot house cucumbers and a most delicious dressing made with pomegranate molasses.
 Yup.
-But then I had some amazing (read: way too much) food in San Antonio this past weekend and when I came back, I kinda just wanted an Asian-esque salad loaded with sesame dressing, crispy wontons, and mandarin oranges.
-Hey, the foodie heart wants what it wants.
+But then I had some amazing (read: way too much) food in San Antonio this past weekend and when I came back, I kind of just wanted an Asianesque salad loaded with sesame dressing, crispy wontons, and mandarin oranges.
+Hey, the [foodie] heart wants what it wants.
 And that’s why I took .02 seconds and made the executive decision that the summer quinoa salads sun would rise on a different day.

-All I know is, I HAD the most overwhelming need to make (and eat) this asian chicken salad and I HAD to have you make it too.
-I don’t even know what comes over this foodie brain sometimes.
+All I know is, I had the most overwhelming need to make (and eat) this Asian chicken salad and I NEEDED to have you make it too.
+I don’t even know what comes over this foodie’s brain sometimes.